UCR-Robotics/ee144/docs/logistics.rst

 - In some labs, it is required to submit your code via iLearn or Gradescope.
   Please organize your code clearly and explain it by adding proper comments.
   Please also submit a lab report to document your approach.
-  A templete lab report will be provided.
+  A template lab report will be provided.

 - In some other labs, it is required to demo to me.
   During the demo, some questions may be asked to test your understanding